cupcakes

 It was my favourite part of the day because I felt like my old life was now in my new one.
 I only wish I had enough stomach space to eat a churro.

-Audrey’s tour is great for both locals and visitors.
 You see the best of Toronto and learn strange things like where marshmallows come from, how cupcakes got their name or where to find the best chocolate.
-She gives the right amount of history and facts and whips her iPad out to demonstrate more complicated things.
-She gave me the tour for free but is worth the $30 price tag.

 Frankly Toronto needs more enthusiastic entrepreneurs like her to show you just how great a city this is.

-1. Stephanie - The Travel Chica on the February 1, 2012 remarked #
+1. Stephanie - The Travel Chica says:

 Very cool to find something like this in your home city.
 When I was in Columbus a few months ago, I heard about a new food tour.
 I didn’t have time to go on that trip, but I will definitely be doing it when I get back.